 About Cyclades islands

-The islands of Cyclades are famous for their distinctive architecture: the cycladic architecture, with the white sugar-cubed houses, the narrow paved streets, the blue church domes and the colorful doors and window shutters.
+The islands of Cyclades are famous for their distinctive architecture: the Cycladic architecture, with the white sugar-cubed houses, the narrow paved streets, the blue church domes, and the colorful doors and window shutters.
 Particularly, blue and white are the dominant colors of Cyclades.
-It is quite impressive that the islands were painted in these two colors after a government decision in 1937: the Greek dictator Ioannis Metaxas ordered that the houses in Cyclades were painted in white and blue so that they match with the blue Greek sky and the white foam of the waves.
+It is quite impressive that the islands were painted in these two colors after a government decision in 1937: the Greek dictator Ioannis Metaxas ordered that the houses in the Cyclades were painted in white and blue so that they match with the blue Greek sky and the white foam of the waves.

 The nature of Cyclades is arid and wild.
 The beaches have crystal water and soft or pebbled coast.
 Geographically, the islands of Cyclades are considered the peak of a submerged mountainous terrain, with the exception of two volcanic islands, Santorini and Milos.
 The climate is generally mild and dry, temperatures are cool and northern winds known as meltemia blow in summer, making the atmosphere chilly in hot summer days.

 The most important point in the history of Cyclades was the early Copper Age.
 The first-Cycladic civilization developed in the 3rd millennium B.C. in parallel with the first-Minoan civilization of Crete.
 The Cycladic statues are the most characteristic samples of this civilization.
 In the centuries that followed, the islands of Cyclades naturally developed a very strong connection with the sea and their ships navigated the entire Mediterranean.